skiptools/skip-ui/README.md

 SwiftUI has three primary forms of navigation: `TabView`, `NavigationStack`, and modal presentations.
 SkipUI has implemented all three, albeit with the restrictions explained below.

 SkipUI's `TabView` does yet not support SwiftUI's overflow tab behavior.
 Adding too many tabs will just result in too many tabs rather than SwiftUI's automatic "More" tab.

-Otherwise, `TabView` acts as you would expect. `NavigationStack`, however, has several restrictions you must be aware of.
+Otherwise, `TabView` acts as you would expect.

 In SwiftUI, you push vies onto a `NavigationStack` with `NavigationLink`. `NavigationLink` has two ways to specify its destination view: embedding the view directly, or specifying a value that is mapped to a view through the `.navigationDestination` modifier, as in the following code sample: